-Taking in to consideration the neighboring jurisdiction research, discussions with the development community, and exhaustive online research to locate comparable municipalities staff is recommending the following parking ratio changes.
+Taking into consideration the neighboring jurisdiction research, discussions with the development community, and exhaustive online research to locate comparable municipalities staff is recommending the following parking ratio changes.

-Existing Parking Requirement Proposed Change --

-Multifamily 1 space per studio 1.5 space per 1-bedroom unit 2 space per 2 and 3-bedroom unit 1 space per 4 units guest parking 2 parking spaces per unit Multifamily Downtown 1 space per unit 1.25 spaces per unit Multifamily Senior 1 space per unit 1.10 spaces per unit
+Existing Parking Requirement Proposed Change Multi-Family 1 space per studio 1.5 space per 1-bedroom unit 2 spaces per 2 and 3-bedroom unit 1 space per 4 units of guest parking 2 parking spaces per unit Multi-Family Downtown 1 space per unit 1.25 spaces per unit Multi-Family Senior 1 space per unit 1.10 spaces per unit

-The above chart represents what staff believes to be a justifiable incremental increase to all three researched parking ratios based upon developer outreach, findings from national/local municipalities and comparative research from successfully completed projects within the Town of Castle Rock.
+The above chart represents what staff believes to be a justifiable incremental increase to all three researched parking ratios based upon developer outreach and findings from national/local municipalities.

-Regular Multifamily Parking
+Regular Multi-Family Parking

-Previously staff presented a hypothetical multifamily development that consisted of 200 units (total) and broken down into 114 1-bedroom, 74 2-bedroom and 12 3-bedroom units.
+Previously staff presented a hypothetical multi-family development that consisted of 200 units (total) and broken down into 114 1-bedroom, 74 2-bedroom and 12 3-bedroom units.
 The example chart shows a previous requirement, under existing Municipal Code, to require 393 parking spaces.
 Staff's recommended change to a flat 2 spaces per unit would result in a requirement of 400 spaces for the example development.
 That works out to a 2% increase.
-In addition, it applies regardless of bedroom count, therefore not discouraging 3 bedroom units.
+In addition, it applies regardless of bedroom count, therefore not discouraging 3-bedroom units.
 Staff believes this incremental increase is justifiable and also has the unintended consequence of simplifying the Town Code which is always a positive.